Skip to Content

 Exploring Wilmington, Vermont

-Visitors to Wilmington will find more than a dozen restaurants with eclectic culinary offerings, quirky, independent shopping opportunities, and a variety of lodging choices, from campgrounds and mom & pop motels, to upscale luxury inns and resorts.
+Visitors to Wilmington will find more than a dozen restaurants with eclectic culinary offerings, quirky, independent shopping opportunities, and a variety of lodging choices, from campgrounds and mom-and-pop motels to upscale luxury inns and resorts.
 Wilmington is also a playground for outdoor adventurers and nature lovers in every season.
 That’s why we love it!

 In the summer, vacationers flock to the gorgeous Lake Whitingham (Harriman Reservoir) to swim, boat, sail, and fish.
-Lake Whitingham is the largest lake entirely contained within Vermont’s borders.
 This man-made lake was created in 1923 by the New England Power Company, which dammed the Deerfield River as part of a hydroelectric power project.

 Lake Whitingham during fall foliage season in Wilmington Vermont